-one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.

-- A Non-Participating Provider to a newly-covered Member whose health plan was withdrawn from the market, and at the time your coverage with the Claims Administrator became effective, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section. - A provider who is a Participating Provider with the Claims Administrator but no longer available to you as a Participating Provider because: - o The Employer has terminated its contract with the Claims Administrator; and - The Employer currently contracts with a new health plan (insurer) that does not include the Claims Administrator Participating Provider in its network; and - o At the time of the Employer's contract termination you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.

-An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to:
+Where the consensus amongst experts in recognized published medical literature is that further studies, research, or experience is necessary to determine effectiveness and net health benefit in the treatment of the illness, injury, or condition at issue, but nevertheless is authorized by law or by a government agency for use.
+Family The Participant and all enrolled Dependents.
+Former Participating Provider A Former Participating Provider is a provider of services to the Member under any of the following conditions: A provider who is no longer available to you as a Participating Provider, but at the time of the provider's contract termination with the Claims Administrator, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
+A Non-Participating Provider to a newly-covered Member whose health plan was withdrawn from the market, and at the time your coverage with the Claims Administrator became effective, you were receiving Covered Services from that provider for one of the conditions listed in the Continuity of care with a Former Participating Provider table in the Continuity of care section.
+A provider who is a Participating Provider with the Claims Administrator but no longer available to you as a Participating Provider because: The Employer has terminated its contract with the Claims Administrator; and The Employer currently contracts with a new health plan (insurer) that does not include the Claims Administrator Participating Provider in its network; and At the time of the Employer's contract termination you were receiving Covered Services from that provider table in the Continuity of care section.
+Health Care Provider An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to: • Acupuncturist; • Audiologist; • Board certified behavior analyst (BCBA); • Certified nurse midwife;